Southwest Airlines SWOT Analysis & Recommendations

 4. Limited population of pilots

-Competition is a strong threat against Southwest Airlines Co.
-For example, companies like Delta Air Lines, American Airlines, and United Airlines are aggressive competitors.
-In this SWOT analysis, such an external strategic factor hinders business expansion in markets where these competitors are present, and contributes to the competitive forces identifiable through a Porter’s Five Forces analysis of Southwest Airlines Co.
+Competition is a strong threat against Southwest Airlines.
+For example, Delta, American, and United are aggressive competitors.
+In this SWOT analysis, such an external strategic factor hinders business expansion in markets where these competitors are present, and contributes to the competitive forces identifiable through a Five Forces analysis of Southwest Airlines Co.
 On the other hand, regulatory changes in commercial aviation are a minor threat that imposes challenges and associated costs in compliance efforts.
-Southwest Airlines also experiences the threat of volatile fuel prices.
+Southwest also experiences the threat of volatile fuel prices.
 This external factor is a threat because air transportation firms depend on fuel, which account for major operating costs.
-Southwest Airlines Co.’s corporate social responsibility strategy helps address this threat.
+Southwest Airlines’ corporate social responsibility strategy for sustainability helps address this threat.
 Furthermore, the company faces the threat of a limited pilot population that is estimated to be inadequate to support the industry’s future needs.
-This aspect of the SWOT analysis shows that Southwest Airlines Co.’s business performance is subject to industry variables, some of which are beyond the company’s control.
+This aspect of the SWOT analysis shows that Southwest’s business performance is subject to industry variables, some of which are beyond the company’s control.

 Summary & Recommendations – SWOT Analysis of Southwest Airlines Co.

-The strengths of Southwest Airlines provide support for ensuring competitive advantages and a profitable business.
-For example, the strong brand and scalability of operations facilitate the corporation’s possible expansion into additional commercial aviation markets.
-However, the weaknesses identified in this SWOT analysis indicate that Southwest Airlines has strategies that limit its current business profitability and growth.
+The strengths of Southwest Airlines ensure competitive advantages and a profitable business.
+The strong brand and scalability of operations facilitate the corporation’s expansion into additional commercial aviation markets.
+However, the weaknesses identified in this SWOT analysis indicate that Southwest has strategies that limit its current business profitability and growth.
 Nonetheless, the company has the potential to grow through new strategies to exploit opportunities in the global civil aviation market, such as business expansion and the establishment of new partnerships.
-Still, the threats in the industry environment impose pressure on Southwest Airlines to consider innovative or radical strategies for long-term business success.
+Still, threats in the industry environment impose pressure on Southwest Airlines to consider innovative or radical strategies for long-term business success.
 Considering the internal factors and external factors in this SWOT analysis, it is recommended that the company expand its operations to other air travel markets.
 This recommendation addresses Southwest’s potential revenue and profit growth through international expansion.
-Another recommendation is to develop new alliances with other airlines or complementary non-airline businesses, as a way to increase the company’s reach in the global market.
+Another recommendation is to develop new alliances with other airlines or complementary non-airline businesses to increase the company’s reach in the global market.

 References